Dr Gerhard Winter, PHCRIS

 Particularly for researchers in Australian primary health care (PHC), potential collaborators can be hard to find as they are frequently spread across the country and are not always associated with a larger research institution.
 In addition, PHC research in progress may not yet be published, an impediment to finding like minded colleagues by scanning the literature.

-This is where the Roadmap Of Australian primary health care Research (ROAR) can help you.
+This is where the Register Of Australian primary health care Research (ROAR) can help you.
 ROAR is an online database that currently profiles 281 PHC researchers involved in 528 listed projects.
 To find collaborators you can use the ROAR search function to scan the interests of listed researchers.
 Alternatively, you can use the same search function to scan current projects that complement your research.

 For now, the search function in ROAR requires you to create appropriate search words.
 In the near future, ROAR will categorise projects and profiles to enable filtering of researchers and research by topic and provide you with preformed key words to assist you in your search.